ontolex/frequency-attestation-corpus-information/index.md

 relation between forms or lemmas (lexical entries), not between senses, but they can be analyzed on the level of word senses (the sense that gave rise to the idiom or collocation).
-Indeed, collocations often contain a variable part, which can be represented by a <tt>ontolex:LexicalConcept</tt>.
+Indeed, collocations often contain a variable part, which can be represented by a <a data-cite="ontolex#LexicalConcept">lexical concept</a>.
 For example, consider the semi-fixed expression pay [a price] where the verb "pay" is paired with a variable semantic slot rather than a single fixed word.
-By including the abstract `ontolex:LexicalConcept` instead of a literal form, the collocation successfully captures a wide range of corpus occurrences sharing the same underlying meaning, such as pay a high price, pay a heavy toll, or pay the ultimate penalty.
+By including the abstract
+<a data-cite="ontolex#LexicalConcept">lexical concept</a> instead of a literal form, the collocation successfully
+captures a wide range of corpus occurrences sharing the same underlying meaning, such as pay a high price, pay a heavy toll, or pay the ultimate penalty.